 One of the key changes made to the code is the use of Fixed Point (Fix64), a format that replaces all uses of float throughout the code.
-If you are running UFE 1.x and wish to update your files without having to redo them, use this system to update all serialized Floats and Vectors to a new declaration.
+This update copies all serialized Floats and Vectors to a new similar declaration.

-To run the auto update, right click on one of your UFE files (Global, Character or Move)

-from the project tab and select "UFE 2.0 \rightarrow Update All Definitions".
+To run the auto update, right click on one of your UFE files (Global , Character or Move) from the project tab and select "UFE \rightarrow Upgrade to 2.0".
 This will automatically assign all the new variables (including nested files).